 For maximum effectiveness, apply the pack as often as possible.
 At least 4 consecutive days per week for at least 4-6 weeks is optimal.
 Daily use provides the most beneficial effects.

-Apply the castor oil directly to your abdomen without the flannel pack.
-A sheet of plastic covers the oil soaked skin, with towel on top.
-A hot water bottle or heating pad is applied.
-This is often applied for the entire night and in the morning the castor oil will be totally absorbed through the skin.
+Next apply a hot water bottle or heating pad.
+It is fine to leave this in place for the entire night and in the morning the castor oil will be totally absorbed through the skin.

 7 Ways to Avoid Detox Symptoms on a Cleanse